 How did this all come to be, you ask?

 Josef Bischof immigrated to the United States in 1952 as a tailor.
-His plan was to stay 2 years…..
-70 years later he is still here living out the American dream.
-He met his sweetheart (soon to be wife) Dolores and they were married in 1955.
+He planned to stay for two years…..
+70 years later, he is still here living out the American dream.
+Josef met his sweetheart (soon-to-be wife) Dolores in Hollywood at a German center, and they were married in 1955.
 They bought a small house and transformed it into a home.
-While working as a tailor in a famous designer studio Irene's, he started to buy houses and fixed & flip them.
-Then as he watched the construction of "Ports of Call" built in the English seaside style, he immediately thought to himself that he can build something to honor his heritage, so he and various partners built the Alpine Village in Torrance CA in 1964.
+While Josef worked as a tailor at the famous designer studio Irene's, he began to buy houses to fix up & then flip the property.
+Inspired by the construction of "Ports of Call" built on the English seaside, Josef decided to honor his own German heritage and recruited investors for the project.
+Then in 1964, Alpine Village in Torrance, CA was built.

-He and his family built 50 homes above 50 shops in the traditional Bavarian style.
-They imported lanterns to light the way along the cobble stone streets, left space on the building's walls for 70 vibrant murals, depicting scenes from 18 European countries.
-They built a church for worship, a hall for gatherings and wedding receptions, also a garden gazebo, a restaurant, and a market.
-Our colorful maypole depicts ingredients for a happy life, including hearty food and a cozy home.
+Josef and his family built 50 homes above 50 shops in the traditional Bavarian style.
+Lanterns were imported to light the path along the cobblestone streets, and 70 vibrant hand-painted murals decorate the building walls, which depict scenes from 18 European countries.
+A church to worship, a hall for social gatherings, wedding receptions, a garden gazebo, a restaurant, and a market were also built.
+Our colorful and well-known maypole symbolizes a happy life filled with a season of warmth and comfort.

-We also have Dachshund Races each month on Sundays, so check out our Dachshund Races page.
+We also host Dachshund Races on Select Sundays, so check out our Dachshund Races page for dates and times.

-Every second Sunday in July is German Heritage Day, with a brass band, folk dancers, free food for the first 500 guests.
+Every second Sunday in July is German Heritage Day, with a live brass band, folk dancers, and free food for the first 500 guests.
 In the middle of August is our plumfastic Plum Fest.
-Enjoy music, and delicious fresh baked goods made with sweet juicy plums.
+Enjoy music and delicious fresh baked goods made from sweet juicy plums.